 Once they were alone, of course, Honeyman told Washington everything he knew about the Hessian camp.

 Following their secret talk, Washington resumed the pretense that he distrusted Honeyman.
 He had Honeyman imprisoned.
 But a fire occurred near the prison the next morning, allowing Honeyman to “escape.”
 Honeyman immediately found his way to Trenton and gave Rall misinformation about the American army.
 He convinced Rall that the Hessians were in no danger from an immediate attack.

 Thus, the Hessians felt free to celebrate and make merry on Christmas.
 As we all know, that turned out badly for them.

-Naturally, the rest of the story will continue tomorrow.
+Naturally, the rest of the story will continue this weekend.

 Harry Thayer Mahoney & Marjorie Locke Mahoney, Gallantry in Action: A Biographic Dictionary of Espionage in the American Revolutionary War (1999)

 Karen Demasters, On the Map: Butcher, Farmer, Soldier, Spy: A Revolutionary Double Agent (NY Times; Apr.
 1, 2001)

 Kenneth A. Daigler, In Defense of John Honeyman (and George Washington) (Studies in Intelligence; Vol. 53) (reprinted HERE)